mingdali6717/Ensemble-of-Retrievers/README.md

 python run_search_weight.py -c [path of config file] -d [name of dataset to evaluate] -m [model name] -r [path of cached result dir] -t [path of saved query for train data]  -cn [file name of the cached controller result file] --test_path [path of saved query for test data] --test_cached_path [path of cached test result dir] -o [path to save parameter search result]
 ```
 ## Other
-- We use [serper api](https://serper.dev/) for web search engine.If use web search module,please change the serper api-key of your own in line12 of [eor/retrieval/web/search.py](https://github.com/mingdali6717/Ensemble-of-Retrievers/blob/master/eor/retrieval/web/search.py)
+- We use [serper api](https://serper.dev/) for web search engine.
+If you want to use web search module, please change the serper api-key to your own in [eor/retrieval/web/search.py](https://github.com/mingdali6717/Ensemble-of-Retrievers/blob/master/eor/retrieval/web/search.py) line 12
 - You can write or modify config file according to your need in yaml file in **Config** director, please refer to our given example.